DKITONYI/DKITONYI_AIDV_PTO9_JavaSCript-toolkit/plan.md

 #### .
 Compared to other programming languages, what are its pros and cons?
 #### .
 If I were to learn JavaScript today, how would I go about doing that?

+---

 ### II.
 Core Concepts
-I am a beginner in JavaScript and I have just finished learning the definition of the language.
-I want to now know the important concepts and libraries , simplify it for me but do not miss important details and add any important detail I may have not included in the questions below:
+I have just finished learning the definition of JavaScript.
+I want to now know the important concepts and libraries, simplify it for me but do not miss important details and add any important detail I may have not included in the questions below:
 #### .
 What are the core concepts a complete beginner must understand before diving deep into JavaScript?
 #### .
 Which concept should I learn first and why?
 #### .
 Can you give a simple real world analogy for each concept to help me understand?

+---

 ### III.
 Setup & Installation 🛠️
-I am a beginner in JavaScript and I have just finished learning the definition of the language and its core concepts.
+I have just finished learning the definition of JavaScript and its core concepts.
 I want to now know how to install JavaScript in order to start coding, simplify it for me, include code prompts for the install and add any important detail I may have not included in the questions below:
 #### .
 What are the system requirements for running JavaScript?
 #### .
 What tools and software do I need to install?
 #### .
 How do I set up my development environment step by step?
 #### .
 How do I verify that my setup is working correctly?

+---

 ### IV.
 Common Beginner Errors
-I am a beginner in JavaScript and I have just finished learning the definition of the language, its core concepts and how to install and set up JavaScript on my PC.
-I want you to help me know common beginner errors before I start coding with JavaScript and add any important details I may have not included in the questions below:
+I have just finished learning the definition of JavaScript, its core concepts and how to install and set up JavaScript on my PC.
+I want you to help me know common beginner errors before I start coding and add any important details I may have not included in the questions below:
 #### .
 What are the most common errors beginners make in JavaScript?